-Redfin are an iconic bread and butter species brilliant to target using both lures and soft plastics.
+Redfin ( aka English Perch ) are an iconic bread and butter fish species which are brilliant to target with lures and soft plastics.
 They are a predatory fish with a wide mouth that often school up in big numbers.
 They are great to eat and they are especially fun to catch when using light spinning gear.
-Redfin ( English Perch ) are very accessible species found in many rivers and lakes throughout Victoria.
+Redfin are very accessible species found in many rivers and lakes throughout Victoria.
 Click here to see our detailed guide of fishing locations around Melbourne & Victoria.
-By many anglers redfin are considered a noxious pest, infact its illegal to return them in some other states and water systems locally.
-However at FishingMad we simply love them and consider them a truly underrated fish species.
+Many anglers consider redfin to be a noxious pest.
+In fact, it’s illegal to return them to the water in some other states and water systems locally.
+However, at FishingMad we simply love them and consider them a truly underrated fish species, with beautiful colours.

-Frequently we get asked “What are the best soft plastics or lures to use when targeting Redfin?”.
+Often we are asked, “What are the best soft plastics or lures to use when targeting Redfin?”.
 Well, redfin are opportunistic feeders that will happily scoff many types of lures, metals and soft plastics.
-Redfin are aggressive cannibalistic species that will go at anything that imitates a minow, redfin or trout.
+Redfin are an aggressive cannibalistic species that will have a go at anything that imitates a minow, redfin or trout.
 We can say with confidence that redfin will often take a lure on the bottom so allow time for your lure of plastic to sink.
 They respond well to bright colours and lures that imitate baitfish.
 Try using flashy silvers and golds or bright colours such as red, green, pink, yellow & orange which have proven to be very successful.
 Redfin love structure so don’t be afraid to cast in close towards weed beds, rocks and tree branches.
 Here’s a detailed list of our favourite lures to get you started.

 Grub style soft plastics for targeting redfin